deejayessel/rizk/README.md

 Risk in Clojure

 ## Terms
-- Node : a territory in the map
+- Tile : a node in the graph/map
-- Cluster : a collection of territories with a special bonus (e.g. South America, composed of Brazil, Argentina, Peru, etc.)
+- Group : a collection of territories with a special bonus

 ## Gameplay
 ### Starting out